Andrea/andrea.github.io/_posts/2016-02-14-Database-programming-ii.markdown

 - [Mother tongues of computer languages DigiBarn](http://www.digibarn.com/collections/posters/tongues/)

-Also of course, the [timeline from the computer history museum](http://www.computerhistory.org/revolution/timeline).
+Finally, I found the [timeline from the computer history museum](http://www.computerhistory.org/revolution/timeline).

 I was pretty sad to see so many dead links.

+Until the next time.